 So, when adding vegetable oil to compost, only add small amounts.
-For example, it’s okay to add the paper towels that soaked up some grease but you don’t want to dump the contents of the Fry Daddy into the compost heap.
-When composting vegetable oil, make sure your compost is hot, between 120 F. and 150 F. (49 to 66 C.) and stirred around on a regular basis.
+For example, it’s okay to add the paper towels that soaked up some grease, but you don’t want to dump the contents of the Fry Daddy into the compost heap.
+When composting vegetable oil, make sure your compost is hot, between 120 and 150 degrees F. (49-66 C.) and stirred around on a regular basis.

 If you don’t even want to try composting vegetable oil in very small amounts, don’t rinse it down the drain!
 This can cause a clog and backup.
 Put it into a sealed plastic or metal container and dispose of it in the trash.
 If you have a large quantity, you can reuse it or if it’s gone rancid and you must dispose of it, contact your local government or Earth911 to find facilities that will recycle it for you.